dilgerma/axoniq-conference-workshop/README.md

 ## Our "Sprint"

-When you take a Slice into Implementation, take a black Assignee-Sticky and pin it to the Slice, so everybody knows it´s in progress.
+When you take a Slice into Implementation, take one of your Teams Assignee-Sticky-Notes and pin it to the Slice, so everybody knows it´s in progress.

-Slices can be implemented multiple times.

 ![image](/images/assignee.png)